-In the law firm example, after the initial fury subsided, the discussion of next steps and how to solve the problem resulted in a relatively quick and painless solution.
-This also led to the identification of the cause of the problem and collaborative trouble-shooting to implement a system to prevent the problem from happening again: in the case of the missed deadline, a new calendar system with reminders.
+In the law firm example, my boss was mad initially, but our subsequent discussion about problem-solving resulted in a relatively quick and painless solution.
+We identified the root problem and implemented a system to prevent the problem from happening again: a new calendar system with reminders.

 Though I got chewed out for making the error, afterwards, I was also praised for coming to my boss with the problem instead of trying to hide it.
 He hammered home that the best way to solve problems is not to bury them or pretend they don’t exist, or to try to deal with them on your own, but to take ownership of the situation and come up with a suite of proposed, workable solutions to deal with the problem.
 The key piece is not to ask for help while dumping your error in someone else’s lap to fix, it’s admitting your mistake and then demonstrating that you’re prepared and capable of fixing it.